 The Caulfield to Dandenong project saw the removal of nine problematic crossings, replacing them with five elevated railway stations, new open space and shared pedestrian and cyclist pathways.

 In its citation for the project, the jury said the new stations ‘deliver a series of smart architectural and engineering solutions to bring new local landmarks and activity centres to each suburban station.’

-Referred to as ‘a very skilful and accomplished project,’ all five stations have ‘a consistent and distinct architectural form providing a sense of identity to the rail corridor and sense of connection between adjoining suburbs.’
+A very skilful and accomplished project,’ all five stations have ‘a consistent and distinct architectural form providing a sense of identity to the rail corridor and sense of connection between adjoining suburbs.